-NOTE on update, January 2020: the grading criteria summary for higher grades than E has been updated after the exam in January 2020.
-That is, it was part of the grading of the exam in January.
-The difference is that it is possible to get a higher grade even if a student failed or scored lower on some of the three questions on the advanced part.
+NOTE on update, January 2020: the grading criteria summary for higher grades than E has been updated since the start of the course.
+The difference is that it is now possible to get a higher grade even if a student failed or scored lower on some of the three questions on the advanced part.